falconpunch082/da_bc-proj1/README.md

 # Temperature vs. Crop Yield
-Overall relationship: As temperature increases, crop yield increases. \n
+Overall relationship: As temperature increases, crop yield increases.

-Details: \n
+Details:

-    - The relationship between temperature and each of the 5 most produced crops (according to main dataset) was analysed. \n
+- The relationship between temperature and each of the 5 most produced crops (according to main dataset) was analysed.

-    - The 5 crops analysed were rice, maize, moong, urad and groundnut. \n
+- The 5 crops analysed were rice, maize, moong, urad and groundnut.

 - For rice, urad and groundnut, there was a statistically significant, moderate and positive correlation between temperature and crop yield.
-This indicates that for these crops, crop yield tends to increase as temperature increases. \n
+This indicates that for these crops, crop yield tends to increase as temperature increases.

 - For moong, the positive correlation was even stronger than of the first 3 mentioned.
-       This indicates that moong crop yield is likely to increase as temperature increases. \n
+This indicates that moong crop yield is likely to increase as temperature increases.

-    - However, for maize, the relationship between temperature and crop yield was statistically insignificant. \n
+- However, for maize, the relationship between temperature and crop yield was statistically insignificant.

 # Rainfall vs. Crop Yield
-Overall relationship: As rainfall increases, crop yield increases. \n
+Overall relationship: As rainfall increases, crop yield increases.

-Details: \n
+Details:

-    - The same 5 crops chosen during the temperature analysis were analysed again, this time for rainfall's impacts on crop yield. \n
+- The same 5 crops chosen during the temperature analysis were analysed again, this time for rainfall's impacts on crop yield.

 - For rice, moong and urad, there was a statistically significant, moderate and positive correlation between rainfall and crop yield.
-This indicates that for these crops, crop yield tends to increase as rainfall increases. \n
+This indicates that for these crops, crop yield tends to increase as rainfall increases.

-    - For groundnut, the positive correlation was even stronger than the other 3, indicating that groundnut crop yield is likely to increase as rainfall increases. \n
+- For groundnut, the positive correlation was even stronger than the other 3, indicating that groundnut crop yield is likely to increase as rainfall increases.

-    - For maize, while the relationship between maize crop yield and rainfall is statistically significant, it is also very weak. \n
+- For maize, while the relationship between maize crop yield and rainfall is statistically significant, it is also very weak.

 # Implications
-In terms of temperaure and rainfall, there is an observed increase in crop yield as they increase.
+- In terms of temperaure and rainfall, there is an observed increase in crop yield as they increase.
 This highlights the importance of temperature and rainfall in growing plenty of crops for the Indian population, and if possible, for export to other countries.
 Technology which regulates these variables so that they remain optimal for